Graded hypoellipticity of BGG sequences

-It seems promising to search for Weitzenb\"ock formulas for the Rumin complex associated with a trivial flat line bundle over a filtered manifold $M$ and combine them with the Hodge decomposition established in this paper, see Corollaries~\ref{C:Hodge} and \ref{C:grHodge}, to obtain analogues of Bochner's vanishing result.
+It seems promising to try to extend the Weitzenb\"ock formula for the Rumin complex on contact manifolds \cite{R90,R94} to other filtered manifolds $M$ and combine them with the Hodge decomposition, cf.\ Corollaries~\ref{C:Hodge} and \ref{C:grHodge}, to obtain analogues of Bochner's vanishing result.
 Assuming non-negative curvature, a Weitzenb\"ock formula should imply that every harmonic section of $\mathcal H_k$ is parallel.
 Over closed connected manifolds, the Hodge decomposition would thus yield a bound on the $k$-th Betti number, $b_k(M)\leq\rank(\mathcal H_k)$.
 If, moreover, the curvature is strictly positive at one point, one would expect $b_k(M)=0$.

 Let us specialize the above remarks to a particular $5$-dimensional Cartan geometry and formulate a precise conjecture.
-To this end, consider a $5$-manifold $M$ equipped with a generic rank two distribution \cite{C10,BH93,S08}.
+To this end, consider a $5$-manifold $M$ equipped with a generic rank two distribution \cite{C10,BH93,S08,DH16}.
 More precisely, suppose $T^{-1}M\subseteq TM$ is a distribution of rank two with growth vector $(2,3,5)$, that is, Lie brackets of sections of $T^{-1}M$ span a rank three subbundle $T^{-2}M$ of $TM$ and triple brackets of sections of $T^{-1}M$ span all of $TM$.
 Such a filtered manifold can equivalently be described as a regular normal parabolic geometry of type $(G,P)$ where $G$ is the split real form of the exceptional Lie group $G_2$ and $P$ is a particular parabolic subgroup.
 Cartan \cite{C10} constructed a curvature tensor $\kappa\in\Gamma^\infty(S^4(T^{-1}M)^*)$ which is a complete obstruction to local flatness.
 More precisely, $\kappa$ vanishes if and only if the filtration is locally diffeomorphic to the flat model $G/P$.
-Regarding the curvature $\kappa_x$ as a fourth order polynomial on $T^{-1}_xM$, we call $\kappa_x$ non-negative and write $\kappa_x\geq0$, if $\kappa_x(X,X,X,X)\geq0$ for all $X\in T_x^{-1}M$.
+Regarding the curvature $\kappa_x$ as a fourth order polynomial on $T^{-1}_xM$, we call $\kappa_x$ non-negative and write $\kappa_x\geq0$, if $\kappa_x(X,Y,X,Y)\geq0$ for all $X,Y\in T_x^{-1}M$.
 Since the corresponding Rumin complex for the trivial flat line bundle has $\rank(\mathcal H_1)=2$, see Example~\ref{Ex:BGG235} below, we conjecture the following to hold true: If $M$ is closed, connected, and $\kappa\geq0$, then the first Betti number is bounded by $b_1(M)\leq2$.
 If, moreover, $\kappa_x>0$ in at least one point $x$, then $b_1(M)=0$.